luigprog/NavMesh-From-Colliders/README.md

 # NavMesh From Colliders
-The Unity's NavMesh System is used to move objects in the game environment using pathfinding.
-This object is an agent, and it needs information to recognize the world it is supposed to walk on.
-This information is achieved by baking your scene, generating a "blue" geometric mesh representing the walkable area of your environment.

 Mesh renderers are often detailed with specific artifacts.
 Since NavMesh baking is done based on the mesh renderers, it can generate a jerky and unprecise NavMesh.